Skip to content

 Honeywood Orchard (Great Torrington)

-Honeywood Orchard is a family-run cider orchard in North Devon, planted in 2015 and rooted in tradition, sustainability, and community.
-Nestled near Great Torrington, it grows 450 apple trees across 65 heritage varieties on traditional rootstock, producing cider without sprays or additives.
-The orchard welcomes visitors for tours, tastings, and seasonal celebrations like wassailing, while also reusing every by-product – from mulch for heating to vinegar-making.
+Honeywood Orchard is a family-run cider orchard near Great Torrington in north Devon, planted in 2015 and rooted in tradition, sustainability and community.
+The orchard grows 450 apple trees across 65 heritage varieties on traditional rootstock, producing cider without sprays or additives.
+They reuse every by-product, including mulch for heating and vinegar-making.
+They also welcome visitors for tours, tastings and seasonal celebrations such as wassailing.
 Looking ahead, Honeywood plans to expand with shepherd huts and a café, offering people an authentic way to experience Devon’s cider culture.

 Courtneys of Whimple